How to Use a Router Tool – What You Need to Know

 Guiding and Movement

-You move the router over the wood, sort of like painting but with wood.
-The router has handles to help you steer it and knobs to adjust things as you go.
+You move the router over the wood – the router has handles to help you steer it and knobs to adjust things as you go.

 Router’s Rotation Direction